-This studio course is an introduction to the craft of acting, including training in concentration, movement, imagination, and acting technique.
-Students will acquire the skills necessary to audition for a role in a theatrical production, including choosing and developing monologue materials and preparing an actor's headshot and resume.
+This studio course is an introduction to the craft of Acting, utilizing the foundational psychophysical Movement training of the Michael Chekhov Acting technique.
+Emphasis on acquiring the skills necessary to audition for a role in a theatrical production, including choosing and developing monologue materials and preparing an actor's headshot and resume.
+Priority will be given to Theatre Majors and Minors.